Recursive Sequences

 Several different recursive sequences are described below.
 For each sequence, write a function to generate an array containing first $n$ terms, and then write a separate recursive function to generate the $n$th term.
 Be sure to work these sequences out by hand and write tests.

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Recursive Sequences.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/recursive-sequences/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/recursive-sequences/